Welcome back to the world of window functions.

 Bucket rows into groups

-This time the sales manager would like to give a bonus to the territory who has bought in the top 25% of customers over the last year.
+This time the Sales Manager would like to give a bonus to the territory who has bought in the top 25% of customers over the last year.

 To do this we can use NTILE() to bucket the dollar values into four groups that represent four quartiles.
-The buckets can be adjusted by changing the number in the brackets.

 Access a total from an earlier row

-The sales manager needs one last thing before the targets for next year can be locked in.
+The Sales Manager needs one last thing before the targets for next year can be locked in.
 A table that shows the ‘big customers’ identified earlier and the dates they are making orders.

-What the sales manager needs for this last piece of work is an idea of how many days there are between orders for these big customers.
+What the Sales Manager needs for this last piece of work is an idea of how many days there are between orders for these big customers.
 If she can anticipate when they are going to buy next we can get in touch with them earlier.

 By using LAG() we are able to reach up and return the result from the previous row and add it to a new column.
 LEAD() works in the same way but in reverse.